tsileo/indieauth/README.md

 It implements an **IndieAuth Client** and will use your own external Authorization Endpoint.

-A basic use case is to replace basic authentication when restricting access to private projects.
+It was designed to replace basic authentication when restricting access to private projects, it does not support multiple users.

 ## QuickStart